dap-biospec/G3F/Demo/readme.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_24_Demo.JPG)

 These values correspond to the redox potential, the number of electrons transferred, a constant necessary for the function of the Nernstenian fit, and the amplitude of the fit.
 These values are all generated using the Nernstenian post-processing function.
+These values are also printed in the command line.